AndresMR2018/AndresMR2018/README.md

 - 👨‍💻 All of my projects are available at [AndresMR2018.github.com](AndresMR2018.github.com)

-- 💬 Ask me about *React, Mongodb, Angular, Laravel*
+- 💬 Ask me about *Laravel, Symfony, React*

 - 📫 How to reach me *gamr21@outlook.es*